Trump calls for $25 billion NASA budget for 2021 to boost moon and Mars goals

-President Donald Trump wants to raise NASA's budget to $25.2 billion for the fiscal year beginning in October, an increase of 12 percent over the current year's funding.
+President Donald Trump wants to raise NASA's budget to $25.2 billion for the fiscal year beginning in October, an increase of 12 percent.

-Nearly half of that total would fund activities directed toward getting humans first to the moon, then to Mars.
-The budget request includes $3.3 billion for human lunar landers, part of NASA's Artemis program that aims for a lunar landing in 2024.
-The new documents also cut several long-targeted program and introduce a new mission that would study ice on Mars.
+Nearly half that total would fund activities directed toward getting humans first to the moon, then to Mars.
+The budget requests $3.3 billion for human lunar landers, part of NASA's Artemis program, which aims for a lunar landing in 2024.
+The new documents would also cut several long-targeted program and introduce a mission that would study ice on Mars.

-These details come from materials released today (Feb.
-10) by the Office of Management and Budget as part of the administration's budget request, an annual submission to Congress that lays out the president's vision for the federal government and begins the budgeting process.
+The details come from materials released Monday by the Office of Management and Budget, or OMB, as part of the administration's budget request, an annual submission to Congress that lays out the president's vision for the federal government and begins the budgeting process.

-NASA is expected to post more detailed materials about its budget request later today.
+NASA was expected to post more detailed materials about its budget request later Monday.
 A fact sheet is available here.

 Related: In photos: President Donald Trump and NASA